Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 Then, the SGR viscosity can be found by $\eta_\mathrm{SGR}=\sigma_\mathrm{SGR}/\dot{\gamma}$.
-In Fig.~\ref{fig:sgr_predict_viscosity}, we show the results of $\eta_\mathrm{SGR}$, normalized as $\eta_\mathrm{SGR}^*=\eta_\mathrm{SGR}/\eta_\mathrm{eq}$, for two samples. $\eta_\mathrm{SGR}(\dot{\gamma})$ captures the general features of shear thinning: As $\dot{\gamma}$ increases, it is able to delineate three rheological regimes, i.e., Newtonian regime, crossover regime, and shear-thinning regime.
-Compared with Fig.~\ref{fig:sgr_outstrain} (c) and (d), it can be seen that the crossover regime appears when $p_\mathrm{sd}$ becomes finite, and the shear-thinning regime appears when $p_\mathrm{sd}$ starts to saturate.
+In figure~\ref{fig:sgr_predict_viscosity}, we show the results of $\eta_\mathrm{SGR}$, normalized as $\eta_\mathrm{SGR}^*=\eta_\mathrm{SGR}/\eta_\mathrm{eq}$, for two samples. $\eta_\mathrm{SGR}(\dot{\gamma})$ captures the general features of shear thinning: As $\dot{\gamma}$ increases, it is able to delineate three rheological regimes, i.e., Newtonian regime, crossover regime, and shear-thinning regime.
+Compared with figure~\ref{fig:sgr_outstrain} (c) and (d), it can be seen that the crossover regime appears when $p_\mathrm{sd}$ becomes finite, and the shear-thinning regime appears when $p_\mathrm{sd}$ starts to saturate.
 This result suggests that the emergence of shear thinning is due to the increasingly dominant role of shear-driven particles in the system.
-The picture given by the PEL framework is consistent with our MD results shown in Sec.~\ref{sec:rheology}.
+The picture given by the model analysis is consistent with our MD results shown in section~\ref{sec:rheology}.

-We also plot the MD results of the normalized viscosity in Fig.~\ref{fig:sgr_predict_viscosity}.
+We also plot the MD results of the normalized viscosity in figure~\ref{fig:sgr_predict_viscosity}.
 The SGR results and the MD results exhibit similar behaviors at the qualitatively level.
 Nevertheless, the quantitative deviation appears and grows as $\dot{\gamma}$ increases.
 We will discuss about this point in the next subsection.